 Financial Planning for Families with Love Ones with Special Needs

-Over 90 percent of my practice as a financial planner is working with parents of children with special needs.
+Over 90 percent of my practice as a financial professional is working with parents of children with special needs.
 This can be challenging because “special needs” means special on every level.
-There is no cookie-cutter solution that can guide people in the journey.
+There is no cookie-cutter solution that can guide people on the journey.

 In the past almost ten years of working with these families, I’ve learned that there are three components to creating a comprehensive financial plan when a disability is present:

 - Legal.
 Working with a lawyer whose expertise is in special needs estate planning is essential.
 This individual will draft the legal documents that protect the child’s eligibility for government benefits while safeguarding assets that will provide quality of life and lifetime care.
 This is usually handled through a special needs trust.

 - Income planning.
 Families with children who have special needs need to plan for two lifetimes of income.
 I call it a “three-person retirement” – income for both mom & dad’s lifetimes but also continuing for the lifetime of the disabled adult child.

 - Care management.
 Once the legal documents are in place and there is a funding strategy for the special needs trust, it’s time to choose who will take care of your child when you’re gone.
 Aside from other living family members, you can also look to work with organizations that can provide care management.
 A document called a Memorandum of Intent can help outline parents’ wishes for ongoing care as well as provide information that caregivers might need to know about their son or daughter.